 Nadine van Delden

-In the case of the Library, the board member is a teacher who ensures that the Library’s materials are connecting to schools.
+In the case of the Library, the board member is a school principal who ensures that the library’s materials are connecting to schools.